 Lee filters have tended to give a neutral colour cast under most conditions however I have also shot images where the filters made the sky look a tobacco brown colour.
 The other people who were with me at the time also had exactly the same result.

 Hitech/Format filters have also been a good performer for me however with some of my cameras I have found a slight purple tint was produced.
 I have also experienced this effect with the Lee filters but less frequently.
 I can only conclude that the Camera must also have some impact on this which probably supports the mixed opinions about the results people obtain.

 What I would recommend is that if you can afford to, purchase the Lee filters although they seem to have shot up in price recently.
-If you can’t or don’t want to afford Lee consider the Hitech/Format brand.
+If you can’t or don’t want to buy Lee consider the Hitech/Format brand.
 If cost really is the deciding factor for you pick Cokin.

-Final tip is to ensure you have the filters in a soft case or wrap them in a clean lens cloth.
+The final tip is to ensure you have the filters in a soft case or wrap them in a clean lens cloth.
 You can pay a fortune for filters and then scratch them on your first outing if not careful.

 Kase Wolverine Glass Filters

 Since I wrote this guide, I have switched from using Lee filters to Kase Wolverine.
 These filters are very high quality and made from glass.
 Unlike other glass filters, they are scratch and shock-resistant.
 Drop one of these and it bounces rather than shatters.
 If you want the best quality filters for your photography you should consider Kase Wolverine filters.

 I am also happy to answer questions if you want to email me.

 - Lee 100m Filter set

 - Lee Filters ND Grad Filter Set (Hard Edge)